Who doesn't like Cup Noodles?

 A Quick Side Trip to the Museum

 While my husband was getting set up for his presentation, our friend’s nephew accompanied me to the museum.
-He was so kind and spoke really good English although he got a little nervous when I told him I’m an English as a Second Language instructor.
+He was so kind and spoke really good English although he got a little nervous when I told him I teach English as a Second or Other Language.
 LOL

 Because everything in the Cup Noodles Museum is written in Japanese, his English skills ended up being quite important.

-The museum is very visual, which is helpful, but sometimes I wanted to verify details or just plain ask a question.
+The museum is very visual, which is helpful, but sometimes I wanted to clarify details or just plain ask a question.
 I was really glad he was there with me.